mschermann/ios_sap_ucc/README.md

 ## Check the SAP UCC System to make sure that it works

+* In SAP, use the transaction code `iwfnd/gw_client` to open the gateway client that manages requests (e.g., `/n/iwfnd/gw_client`).
+* As a request URI, run `/sap/opu/odata/sap/MMIM_MATERIAL_DATA_SRV/$metadata`, this should give you a status code of 200 and status reason `OK`.
+* If anything goes wrong, check `/n/iwfnd/error_log`, to see the Error Log.
+This is also helpful for debugging the app later.
+* Use `/n/iwfnd/maint_service` to see an overview of all the services.
+If you are using an UCC system, **DO NOT CHANGE ANYTHING** without consulting with your UCC.
+Be responsible!

 ## Install the SAP Cloud Connector on your local machine